Distributed Evaluation of Graph Queries using Recursive Relational Algebra: Related Works

+Concerning the distribution aspect (ii), the seminal systems MapMeduce and Dryad are known to be inefficient for iterative applications~\cite{CarboneKEMHT15}.
 Spark~\cite{ZahariaXWDADMRV16} and Flink~\cite{CarboneKEMHT15} were introduced to improve upon these systems and became prevalent for large scale and data-parallel computations.
 Work in~\cite{Katsogridakis2017} proposes a technique that improves Spark task scheduling and thus performance for iterative applications.
 This system-level optimization is transparent for Spark applications and thus \distmuir{} can directly benefit from it.

 Systems specifically designed for large-scale graph processing include Google's Pregel~\cite{googlepregel2010}, Giraph~\cite{giraph} an open-source system based on the Pregel model, GraphLab~\cite{graphlab2012} and Powergraph~\cite{powergraph2012}.
 GraphX~\cite{GonzalezXDCFS14} is a Spark library for graph processing that offers a Pregel API to perform recursive computations.
 Pregel is based on the Bulk Synchronous Parallel model.
 A Pregel program is composed of supersteps.
 At each superstep, a vertex receives messages sent by other vertices at the previous iteration and processes them to update its state and send new messages.
 Computation stops when no new message is sent.
 Is is not straightforward to evaluate UCRPQs in Pregel.
 An automata like algorithm needs to be written to know which stage of the regular query each processed path has reached.
 The idea is to traverse the paths in the graph (by sending messages from vertices to their neighbors) while traversing the regular query. \cite{wang2020} proposes a system that implements RPQ queries on GraphX and proposes optimizations to reduce communications between nodes.
 In all these systems, selections can be pushed in one direction only.
 For instance, if the program traverses the regular query from left to right, the execution of the program naturally computes the filters and edge selections occuring before a recursion first, thereby pushing these operations in the recursion.
 Selections which occur after the recursion cannot be pushed.
-Additionally, communications between workers of the cluster happen in every superstep of the recursion, which is avoided by the $\planparallelloop$ plan in \distmuir{}.
+Additionally, communications between workers happen in every recursion superstep, which is avoided by the $\planparallelloop$ plan in \distmuir{}.